pwyckoff/pwyckoff.github.io/_posts/2023-02-07-nyt-climate.md.md

 For more detail about the code used to compile the dataset, take a look at my github page.

-# A larger share of coverage, a new desk, moving up the pages
+# A larger share of articles, with a new desk, and more front pages

 This section highlights the increasing coverage dedicated to climate change over the period through various indicators.